-What You Can Do
+What Can You Do?

 We encourage you to remain vigilant against incidents of identity theft and fraud, to review your account statements, and to monitor your credit reports for suspicious or unauthorized activity.
 Additionally, security experts suggest that you contact your financial institution and all major credit bureaus to inform them of such a breach and then take whatever steps are recommended to protect your interests, including the possible placement of a fraud alert on your credit file.
-Please review the enclosed Steps You Can Take to Help Protect Your Information, to learn more about how to protect against the possibility of information misuse.
+Please review the enclosed Additional Information, to learn more about how to protect against the possibility of information misuse.

+If you have not already, we strongly encourage you to enroll in the complementary Single Bureau Credit Monitoring/Single Bureau Credit Report/Single Bureau Credit Score services, as detailed in our prior letter dated May 14, 2024.
 To enroll in Credit Monitoring services at no charge, please log on to https://bfs.cyberscout.com/activate and follow the instructions provided.
-When prompted please provide the following unique code to receive services:
+When prompted please provide your unique code, which can be found in our original notification letter, to receive services.
 Please note that the code is case-sensitive and will need to be entered as it appears.